Goats Don't Shave: History

 Their name comes from a pub incident in which a tipsy local character Michael "Micky Beag" Gallagher was told to stop acting the goat and have a shave and clean himself up - his response was to walk away muttering the words "goats don't shave!!"

 Since their formation back in the summer of 1990, Goats Don't Shave have risen to become one of the most popular bands Ireland has produced.

 They began performing their Celtic folk-rock in between their day jobs; which included a few fishermen, at which point the lads started to pick up regular gigs.
 Next, they recorded their first EP.
 There were five songs on it and began to sell them locally.
 The sales were so good that record companies started calling and so did RTÉ and The Late Late Show.

 Led by singer/songwriter Pat Gallagher, the Goats became one of Ireland’s most outstanding bands in the early 1990s with top ten singles and a platinum-selling album.
 Formed around 1989, the Goats’ initial success came with their singles: "Las Vegas in the Hills of Donegal" and "Let the World Keep on Turning", both of which subsequently featured on their debut album, "The Rusty Razor".
 The Goats sold-out concert venues the length and breadth of Ireland, the UK, Europe and North America.
 They played both Glastonbury and Finsbury Park Fleadh whilst also being voted Best Band of 1993 by Time Out, one of London’s leading listings magazines.

 By the time of the 1994 release of their second album "Out in the Open", the Goats’ heavy touring schedule had undoubtedly refined their performance.
 All the songs on both albums were composed by Pat Gallagher.

-In 1992, the Goats released their first album through Cooking Vinyl, The Rusty Razor.
-This fiery mix of folk, traditional music and rock was hailed by critics as an absolute classic, and the album went gold in Ireland.
-Following such success, they released a second album in 1994, Out in the Open, a rockier, much rounder piece which maintained their well-earned reputation as a band capable of great things.
+In 1992, the Goats released their first album through Cooking Vinyl, The Rusty Razor, which went gold in Ireland.
+In 1994, they released their second album, Out in the Open.